solliancenet/microsoft-postgresql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 ### Unsupported PostgreSQL features

 Operating in a cloud environment means that certain features that function on-premises are incompatible with Azure Database for PostgreSQL Flexible Server instances.
-While Flexible Server has better feature parity with on-premises PostgreSQL than Single Server, it is important to be aware of any limitations.

 - Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL super user privilege.
 This may affect how some applications operate.